The 11 Best Career Quizzes to Help You Find Your Dream Job

 This collection of activities, developed by Johnson O’Connor Research Foundation for Oprah, will test your strength level in a variety of different skills, from inductive reasoning to structural visualizaion.
 If you do well, you can see which jobs require that skill—and get a sense of what types of careers might be a fit for your abilities.

-StrengthsQuest gives you a sense of what you’re already great at—and how you can use those skills to better your career.
+StrengthsQuest gives college students a sense of what you’re already great at—and how you can use those skills to better your career.
 After taking the test, you’ll get a customized report that lists your top five talent themes, along with action items using those talents to your advantage and suggestions about how you can achieve academic, career, and personal success.

 Learn more about how you work and relate to others with this quick test.
 You’ll get information on how open to new experiences you are, how self-disciplined you are, how extraverted you are, how agreeable you are, and how you handle stressful situations.